Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm: Introduction

+In this paper we study a large class of Nudge algorithms with the objective to minimize the tail behavior of the response time.
+More formally, let $R$ be the random variable representing the response time and $P[R > t]$ the probability that $R$ exceeds $t$.
+Then, our aim is to find the Nudge algorithm that minimizes this probability for large $t$.
+One might argue that focusing on large $t$ does not provide much guarantees for smaller $t$ values.
+However, as shown in \citep{nudge,vanhoudt_nudge}, Nudge algorithms that perform well in reducing $P[R>t]$ for $t$ large often also do so for any $t > 0$.
+More specifically we state that an algorithm $A$ asymptotically improves another algorithm $B$ if $P[R > t]$ of $A$ for $t$ large enough is below that of $B$.
+We state that $A$ stochastically improves $B$ if $P[R > t]$ of $A$ is less than that of $B$ for any $t$.
+In \citep{nudge,vanhoudt_nudge} it is shown that an asymptotic improvement often yields a stochastic improvement as well.
+Similar findings are presented for the Nudge*$(M)$ algorithm introduced in this paper.

-First-Come-First-Served (FCFS) scheduling, where jobs are served in their order of arrival, can be regarded as the most basic scheduling discipline that is used in many systems.
-It is generally considered to be fair and is in fact known to be weakly tail optimal for class-I job size distributions \cite{boxma07}.
-A class-I job size distribution $X$ is a light-tailed distribution for which some mild technical conditions hold such that the response time in an M/G/1 queue, where $X$ represents the service time, has exponential decay \cite{abate94}.
-These distributions include all phase-type distributions \cite{latouche1} as well as any distribution with finite support.
-Recall that a distribution is light-tailed if there exists an $\epsilon > 0$ such that $E[e^{-\epsilon X}]$ is finite.
+For a long time it was unclear whether one can actually asymptotically improve upon FCFS.
+More specifically FCFS is known to be weakly tail optimal for so-called class-I job size distributions \citep{boxma07}.

+A class-I job size distribution $X$ is a light-tailed distribution for which some mild technical conditions hold such that the response time in an M/G/1 queue, where $X$ represents the service time, has exponential decay \citep{abate94}.
+These distributions include all phase-type distributions \citep{latouche1} as well as any distribution with finite support.
+Recall that a distribution is light-tailed if there exists an $\epsilon > 0$ such that $E[e^{\epsilon X}]$ is finite.
 Thus for any class-I job size distribution $X$, we have

 where $R_{FCFS}$ is the job response time in an M/G/1 queue with job size distribution $X$ under the FCFS scheduling discipline \cite[Section 5]{abate94}.
 The fact that FCFS is weakly tail optimal means that FCFS has the highest possible decay rate $\theta_Z$ of all scheduling disciplines.
 In fact this decay rate is equal to the decay rate of the workload in the queue (which is the same for any work conserving scheduling discipline).
+Many other scheduling algorithms such as LAS and SRPT have a slower decay rate equal to that of the busy period of the queue \citep{boxma07,nuyens08}.
+Thus, while FCFS was known to minimize the decay rate, it was unclear whether the {\it prefactor} $c_{FCFS}$ could be further reduced.